Skip to main content

 Part 2 - Message List

-In the second part of the tutorial, we're going to add the Virtuoso Message List component to our application and bind it to the data from the ChatChannel class we added in the previous step.
+In the second part of the tutorial, we're going to add the Virtuoso Message List component to our application and bind it to data generated from the utilities in the previous step.
 Install the NPM package:

 npm i @virtuoso.dev/message-list